The Most Delicious Lobster Puffs 1.02 The Lorelais' First Day at Chilton

 Cut the pastry into three long columns.
 If you used store-bought pastry, there should be folds in the pastry you can use as a guide to cut.
 Cut the columns into thirds to create 9 squares for each sheet.
 The squares should be about 4 x 4 inches.

 Scoop a heaping spoonful of the lobster mixture (about a tablespoon) onto the center of each pastry square.
 Brush water along the edges to help seal the dough.
 Fold the squares in half along the diagonal to create a triangle shape.
 Use a fork to create a crimped pattern along the edges if you wish.
+Brush the egg lightly over the lobster puffs before baking.

 Place lobster puffs on a baking sheet and bake at 375 F for 20-25 minutes or until golden brown.